GabriFila/app-sagra-pesto/README.md

 #### domain/(bar,primi,secondi)
   - [ ] KitchenShelf
     - [ ] KitchenCourse
-      - [ ] DishRow
+      - DishRow
   - [ ] KitchenTotal
-      - [ ] DishRow
+      - DishRow

 KitchenPage
 - in one-time useEffect setup listener for courses were status='prep' and kitchen is equal to url slug
-- KitchenShelf pass docs asICourseProp[] prop
+- KitchenShelf pass docs as prop
-- KitchenTotal pass docs as ICourseProp[] prop
+- KitchenTotal pass docs as prop

-KitchenShelf
+KitchenShelf (courses : ICourseProp[])
 - map props to KitchenCourse

-KitchenCourse
+KitchenCourse (course : ICourseProp)
 - map props to DishRow

-KitchenTotal
+KitchenTotal (courses : ICourseProp[])
 - reduce arrayProp to an array of IDIsh and map it to DishRow

 <div style="page-break-after: always;"></div>